SelfCareMap

 🧠 1.
 The Default Mode Network (DMN) Quiets Down

-One of the most fascinating effects of float therapy is its impact on the default mode network (DMN)—a brain system active when we’re not focused on the outside world, but instead lost in thought: ruminating, worrying, planning, or self-reflecting.
+One of the most fascinating effects of float therapy is its impact on the default mode network (DMN), a brain system active when we’re not focused on the outside world, but instead lost in thought: ruminating, worrying, planning, or self-reflecting.
+In our modern environment, the DMN is frequently overstimulated.
+We spend hours in a state of fragmented attention, shifting from a work email to a social media feed, which keeps this network in a state of high alert.

 In overactive states, the DMN is linked to anxiety, depression, and obsessive thinking.
+When the mind cannot stop looping through past mistakes or future worries, it creates a cognitive load that exhausts the prefrontal cortex.
 Float therapy has been shown to significantly reduce DMN activity, allowing the brain to step out of its habitual loops.
-This isn’t just relaxation—it’s a neurological reset.
-Many floaters report a quieting of the “inner critic” and a sense of mental clarity that lingers for days.
+This isn’t just relaxation, it’s a neurological reset.
+By removing the external triggers that usually keep the DMN engaged, the brain can finally enter a state of stillness.
+Many floaters report a quieting of the inner critic and a sense of mental clarity that lingers for days, allowing them to approach their problems with a fresh, unbiased perspective.

 Think of it as hitting the “refresh” button on your mind.